bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "You have healing powers in your arsenal, if I am not mistaken?"

 A smile flashed on the Lord of Whitestone' face, and a small head tilt recognizing why the question was asked.
-"Yes, it's a very efficient way to torture you prisoners, if I should say so myself."
+"Yes, it's a very efficient way to torture your prisoners, if I should say so myself."
 His smirk went away again as he continued:
-"So, with the cards on the table, I might as well tell you what is going to happen, Mr. Scalenduur.
+"So, with the cards on the table, I might as well tell you what *is* going to happen, Mr. Scalenduur.
 You are going to your friends in the Xhorhasian Empire, and you are going to destroy that scroll before they find out how to read what's inside it.
 Because your contract is not fulfilled before you've actually given them everything you promised - without encryption.
 And you will be going alone, though we will certainly follow your every move.